gked1/gked1.github.io/README.md

 - finding the longest word(string) in text(chain of strings)

-- game that stands for ordering numerized tiles in ascending order(you have two level of difficulty to choose from)
+- game that stands for ordering numerized tiles in ascending order(two level of difficulty to choose from)